At DSC Attorneys, we specialise in road accident claims against the Road Accident Fund (RAF).

 Victims of road accidents can claim for medical expenses, loss of earnings and, in cases involving serious injury, general damages for pain and suffering.
 If a breadwinner in your family is killed in a road accident, you can claim for loss of support and funeral costs.

-A claim against the RAF therefore excludes any damage to a vehicle or other material damages or losses suffered by the victim, which must be claimed directly from the driver who caused the accident, or his/her insurance carrier.
+The Road Accident Fund does not cover damage to a vehicle or other material damages or losses.
+These must be claimed directly from the driver who caused the accident or from the driver's insurance carrier.

 Motor vehicle accidents after 1 August 2008

-What to do when you are involved in a motor vehicle accident:
+What to do if you're involved in a motor vehicle accident

-- Obtain as much detail as possible relating to the circumstances of accident;
+- record as much detail as possible about the circumstances of the accident

-- Record the full names and contact details of any potential witness(es) to the accident;
+- record the full names and contact details of any witnesses